xyz031702/airflow/CONTRIBUTING.md

 ### Running static code analysis

-NOTE!!!
-Those scripts for static code analysis are supposed to be run from the host not inside the container They will fail if you try to rune them inside the container with appropriate error message.

 We have a number of static code checks that are run in Travis CI but you can run them locally as well.
 All the scripts are available in [scripts/ci](scripts/ci) folder.